onelogin/onelogin-python-aws-assume-role/README.md

 After checking out the repo, run `pip setup install` or `python setup.py develop` to install dependencies.

-To release a new version, update the version number in `src/onelogin/api/version.py` and commit it, then you will be able to update it to pypy. with `python setup.py sdist upload` and `python setup.py bdist_wheel upload`.
+To release a new version, update the version number in `src/onelogin/api/version.py` and commit it, then you will be able to update it to pypi. with `python setup.py sdist upload` and `python setup.py bdist_wheel upload`.
-Create also a relase tag on github.
+Create also a release tag on github.

 ## Contributing